 The Mansion on O St, near Dupont Circle in Washington DC, was founded by H.H.
 Leonards-Spero and opened on Valentine’s Day, February 14, 1980.
-The house itself boasts “over 100 rooms and 32 secret doors” spread throughout four maze-like floors.
-Part of this elaborate layout is due to the strange design of the mansion, which is not a mansion at all, but actually four row houses opened to one another and turned into one elaborate hotel/museum.
+The house itself boasts “over 100 rooms and 70 secret doors” spread throughout four maze-like floors.
+Part of this elaborate layout is due to the strange design of the mansion, which is not a mansion at all, but actually four row houses opened to one another and turned into one elaborate hotel/museum/private club.

 Though a few items are part of the O Mansions “permanent collection,” for the most part every item of which there are many thousands piled throughout the mansion – many of which are acquired from local junk shops and garages sales – in each themed room is for sale, including the thousands of books on the numerous floor to ceiling bookcases.